kiyoMatsui/gatsby-personal-starter-blog/content/blog/video-bitstreams-part02/index.md

 ```

-5000 lines of the output have been printed below, analysing this has been interesting.
+5000 lines of the output have been printed below, analysing this has been interesting so I will leave it here and end Part02.

 ```
 [PACKET]